superwhoopy/python-darkslide/README.rst

     $ darkslide slides.md -o | tidy

-Using an Alternate Landslide Theme
+Using an Alternate Darkslide Theme
 ----------------------------------

 ::